 Geraldton has really run with contemporary street art, it is everywhere.

-History : The wooden boat in the photo is a replica of the 30’ (9m) long boat of the Batavia (of shipwrecked on the Abrolhos Islands fame).
+History : The wooden boat in the photo is a replica of the 30’ (9m) long boat of the Batavia (of shipwrecked in 1629 on the Abrolhos Islands fame).
 It is parked outside the Geraldton Museum.
 It was pretty awe inspiring to think that it was sailed 3200km to Indonesia with 48 people on board!
 And I am concerned that our 43’ enclosed boat is not big enough for Peter and myself.